amckennafoster/nbidata/docs/metadata/metadata.md

 ## Next Steps

-# Entering Information in the Metadata Form
+# Using the Metadata Form
 Researchers are required to submit metadata related to their reports and datasets to NBI via the Metadata Form.